zyx/manual/DSP.md

 Usually $a_0$ is normalized to 1, and $y_k$ can be written explicitly.
 $$y_k = \sum_{n=0}^N b_n x_{k-n} - \sum_{m=1} a_m y_{k-m}$$

-For $N, M = 2$, this is a [biquad filter](https://en.wikipedia.org/wiki/Digital_biquad_filter), a very fast, numerically stable, and reasonably good sounding filter.
+For $N, M = 2$, this is a [biquad filter](https://en.wikipedia.org/wiki/Digital_biquad_filter), a very fast, numerically stable (assuming the transfer function itself is mathematical stable), and reasonably good sounding filter.

 $$H(z) = \frac{b_0 + b_1 z^{-1} + b_2 z^{-2}}{1 + a_1 z^{-1} + a_2 z^{-2}}$$